 We got lucky and ended up right smack in the center of the Old Town of Colmar!
 Upon coming up from the parking structure, you immediately walk into the Old Town Square.
 We were ravishingly hungry, we walked 10 feet and plopped down at the first restaurant we came upon, which just so happened to have many variations of Flammkuchen also known as Tarte flambée in France which is like a thin pizza with a sour cream sauce and loaded with onions and you can add bacon and cheese.
 So I did!

 We strolled through the alleys and found one of many Pâtisseries in Colmar and sampled some delicious French deserts.
 There is a difference between Macaroons and Macarons.
 Macarons are a delicious French sweet-meringue filled with a jam sandwiched between two biscuits.
 Macaroons are a coconut-like cake.
 So naturally, being in France and all, we had to buy some of these Macarons and try them!
-They look like little colored hamburgers!
+And I have to say….it was love at first bite!

 Beautiful different colored wood timbered buildings lined alley after alley.
 Colmar is by far one of the most colorful towns I have ever visited.
 I loved every single street and alley we walked through and each was more colorful than the last.
 It made every picture postcard perfect!